-Two very different articles on shamanic practice came into my emailbox this morning, and it feels right to share both of the
+Two very different articles on shamanic practice came into my email ubbox in the same morning.

 From shamanic practitioner Lenore Norrgard, comes an article on Shamanic Activism.
 Lenore writes:

 “Our times grow more demanding every day, so I was happy when Jonathan Horwitz, founder of the Scandinavian Center for Shamanic Studies, wanted to discuss how shamanic activism can help heal our world.”

 I enjoyed the insights and perspectives in their conversation, particularly the emphasis on approaching the practices with integrity — something that doesn’t always make it into the teachings or practice.

 Read the full Journal of Contemporary Shamanism “Shamanic Activism” article here.

 The second is on what I’d call a shamanic caveat that comes from Alex Webley’s PsycheWizard blog article, “Fancy Being a Shaman?
 Perhaps Not …,” excerpting a perspective from Northern European shamanic practitioner, Galina Krasskova.

 I can completely relate to what Alex and Galina share.

 Being called (or kidnapped, like Persephone) into the path and the many initiations is very different than the ego-seducing (and ego-stroking) ‘spiritual entertainment‘ approach that Regina Sara Ryan, author of Praying Dangerously, aptly called, “Picnicking at the edge of the chasm.”

 If you’re expecting the picnic and end up in the chasm, that’s one rude awakening, albeit a rich one (in hindsight, particularly!).